DO YOU IMPORT TIMBER PRODUCTS?

-The penalty for breaching the Act are as much as 5 years in jail and fines of 500 penalty units which in 2017 were equivalent to AUD $150,000.00.
+The penalty for breaching the Act are as much as 5 years in jail and fines of 500 penalty units equivalent to AUD $105,000.00.

-Below is a list of Frequently Asked Questions, which anyone importing Timber furniture or furnishing products should read to determine if they will be required to perform Due Diligence on imported products.
+Below is a list of Frequently Asked Questions, to determine if they you are required to perform Due Diligence on imported timber products.

 Purchase your AFA Timber Due Diligence Products HERE.